nervosys/AutonomySim/docs/image_apis.md

 }
 ```

-## Getting Images with More Flexibility
+## Getting Images with Greater Flexibility

 The `simGetImages` API which is slightly more complex to use than `simGetImage` API, for example, you can get left camera view, right camera view and depth image from left camera in a single API call.
 The `simGetImages` API also allows you to get uncompressed images as well as floating point single channel images (instead of 3 channel (RGB), each 8 bit).